PostgreSQL WHERE: Filtering Rows

 • Use the WHERE clause to filter rows from a table based on a condition.

-• PostgreSQL evaluate the WHERE clause after the FROM clause and before the SELECT clause.
+• PostgreSQL evaluates the WHERE clause after the FROM clause and before the SELECT clause.